dudeguythethird/DIYourself/README.md

 This project is deployed on Heroku through my GitHub Account.
 In order to do this I needed both GitHub and Heroku profile.
 The GitHub profile is used to store the code for the project (to create a local copy of the code and do this yourself with this code, see below).
 I also am using MongoDB to host my site’s database.
 This needs a separate account also.

-To deploy a project like mine on Heroku, provided one already has the project files on their GitHub account, you must:

-1. Go to Heroku and create a new app, call it something appropriate and select the region nearest you.
-1. Select the “Deploy” tab, under “deployment method” select GitHub.
-1. Under “Apps connected to GitHub”, log in to your GitHub account and search for the project name of the project you are deploying.
-Select the appropriate project.
-1. Enable automatic deploys.
-1. Go to the settings tab and define your Config Vars.
-These are key value pairs.
-The keys you will need to provide values for are “IP”, “MONGO_DBNAME”, “MONGO_URI”, “PORT”, and “SECRET_KEY”.
-The values that you need to associate with these keys will be determined by how you configure your Database on MongoDB, they should be unique to your project.
-1. In the “Deploy” tab, scroll down to “Manual deploy” and select the branch you wish to deploy, there will probably be only one option.

 ### How to run this project locally

 1. Create a [GitHub](https://github.com/) account.